Skip to main content

 }

-The execute method uses an async generator to stream events:
+The automate method returns an async iterable to stream events:

 // The for await...of loop handles the streaming automatically